minrogi/PLMPackLib/README.md

 PLMPackLib
 ==========

-PLMPackLib allows consulting a list of parametric packaging plans (essentially corrugated cardboard).
+PLMPackLib allows consulting a list of parametric packaging plans (essentially carton and corrugated, FEFCO, ECMA, POS).
+The parametric models can be exported in 2D (dxf, ai, pdf), in 3D (pdf 3d, collada, picador).
+Optimization of layout, packing and palettization is provide for each parametric models.
 It is written in C# (.NET 4.0), and uses SQLite as database.

 License